 At Holy Trinity School children develop independence and a spirit of togetherness that is built on a warm, caring ethos and Christian values.
 All children and staff are treated equally, irrespective of race, culture, beliefs, gender, age or disability.

-Our philosophy is to care for and educate each child as an individual, building upon their strengths and talents and giving extra support where necessary.
-We encourage close links with parents and members of the school community, believing that a partnership between parents, school and church is the best way to ensure that each child achieves the most they can.
+Our philosophy is to care for and educate each child as an individual, building upon their strengths and talents and giving extra support where necessary so that they can experience life in all its fullness.
+(John 10:10) We encourage close links with parents and members of the school community, believing that a partnership between parents, school and church is the best way to ensure that each child achieves the most they can.

 “Pupils’ social, moral, spiritual and cultural development is outstanding.
 The strong links with the neighbouring church help foster pupils’ development”.
 (Ofsted 2013)

 At Holy Trinity Infant School all children come first and all children succeed.
 We are on an adventure of learning, loving and laughing together, in a nurturing environment which holds Christian values at its heart.

 In order to fulfil our mission we have identified the following aims

 - to provide an atmosphere that is happy, stimulating, safe and welcoming

 - to foster positive attitudes to learning so that children can develop enquiring minds